KirstineInvierno/Trend-Getter/README.md

 ## Files explained

+## CI/CD
+- In order to smoothly develop and integrate changes to our service, we made use of github actions.
+- Firstly, we used a workflow which automatically ran test files and pylint before any merge to the main branch, only allowing the merge to go ahead if the checks passed satisfactorily.
+This prevented

 ## Technology
 - Python - pandas, psycopg2, pylint, pytest
 - AWS - RDS, EC2, S3, Step Functions, Lambda